Training Facility

 At some training facilities, programs and schedules vary frequently.
 Furthermore, instructors have different and evolving training methods.
 As such, flexibility within the building's design is critical to the success of an enduring training program.
 The following strategies can be used to meet the challenge of designing a training facility around evolving teaching styles and emerging technologies:

-See WBDG Productive—Design for the Changing Workplace and Accessible—Plan for Flexibility for more information.
+See WBDG Productive—Design for the Changing Workplace and Accessible—Beyond Accessibility to Universal Design for more information.

 Technological Connectivity